bbauska/UC-Davis-JS-Basics/readme.md

   title="function upperMessage()"
   alt="function upperMessage()." />
 </p>
-So let's give that a try and see what that does.
-I'm going to make a function, function upperMessage, let's do that then, upperMessage, that doesn't matter really what you call it.
-And then I'm going to take message and I'm going to say, var upperMessage = message.toUpperCase.
-And then I'm just going to console log out, upperMessage.
+Let&apos;s give that a try and see what that does.
+I&apos;m going to make a function, function upperMessage, let&apos;s do that then, upperMessage, that doesn&apos;t matter really what you call it.
+And then I&apos;m going to take message and I&apos;m going to say, var upperMessage = message.toUpperCase.
+And then I&apos;m just going to console log out, upperMessage.

 Now when I run this, I run upperMessage, but I pass in, here is a message.
 I can pass any message in that I want and it will make it uppercase.
-Still not super interesting, but it's something that shows us how this actually works.
+Still not super interesting, but it&apos;s something that shows us how this actually works.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 262. test, here  is a message (152) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">